Results - Section contents

 During the time between completing your exams and the official results release date on 6 July, you may notice that your Weighted Average Mark (WAM) changes.

 This is normal while your results are progressively being added to your student record.
 Until your results are finalised, don't worry or make assumptions about your WAM changing and how it may reflect on your results.

 You will only know if you have failed a subject once you see the final grade recorded in my.unimelb.

 What should I do if I failed a subject?

 Once you have your results:

-See the section below for more details about unsatisfactory academic progress.
+See the section below for more details about how failing a subject may impact your unsatisfactory academic progress.

-The final subject rule isn’t something you apply for.
-If you’re eligible, you will be contacted.
+The final subject rule is not something you can apply for.
+You will be contacted if you are eligible.

 Find out more about the Final Subject Assessment.